basho/riak_kv/docs/SecondaryIndexQueries.md

 %% the atom key if the key is to be checked
 %% Keep - set to `all` to keep all terms in the output, or `this` to make the
 %% tested attribute/value the only element in the IndexData after extract.
 If
-%% key is the tested attribute all IndexKeyData will be dropped
+%% key is the tested attribute all IndexKeyData will be dropped if Keep is
+%% `this`
 %% {Module, Bloom} - the module for the bloom code, which must have a check_key
 %% function, and a bloom (produced by that module) for checking.
 -spec prereduce_index_applybloom_fun({attribute_name(),